 Medium priced accommodation in Maastricht

-B&B De Hofnar, book now.
+B&B De Hofnar, check prices via Booking.com

 Luxerious accommodation in Maastricht

-Le Theatre Hotel, book now.
+Le Theatre Hotel, check prices via Booking.com

 Eat the best breakfast in Maastricht